4ngel2769/side-projects/scripts/ytt-search/README.md

 ![Python Version](https://img.shields.io/badge/python-3.7%2B-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)

 A CLI utility to search YouTube video transcripts for one or more keywords or phrases.
 Supports scanning an entire channel (by ID, URL or handle), a single video URL, or a batch of URLs from a file.
-Highlights matches in context, prints timestamps, and generates “jump-to” links with an in-place progress bar.
+Highlights matches in context, prints timestamps, and generates "jump-to" links, shows a progress bar, and summarizes keywords that weren't found.

+---

 ## Features